 Cannabis has been shown to stimulate appetite, described as a strong desire for foods with high fat or sugar content.
 For these patients, a high caloric intake may contribute to weight gain and to the absorption of nutrients, often crucial in combating medical conditions such as AIDS-related wasting syndrome.

 Tourette syndrome is a neuropsychiatric disorder, characterised by physical (motor) and vocal (phonic) tics.
-Anecdotal reports provide some evidence that cannabis is effective not only in the suppression of such tics, but also in the treatment of associated behavioural disorders such as obsessive-compulsive behaviour.
+Anecdotal reports provide some evidence that cannabis is effective not only in the suppression of such tics, but also in the treatment of associated psychiatric disorders such as obsessive-compulsive disorder.
 Clinical trials investigating the effect of (pure) THC in the treatment of Tourette syndrome showed a significant tic reduction without causing significant adverse effects.
 Because the highly visible tics have an enormous impact on Tourette patients’ social lives, even a small effect of cannabis could be considered relevant.
 THC may, therefore, be a promising treatment of Tourette syndrome in adult patients, when first-line treatments failed to reduce the tics.

 In glaucoma patients, a progressive increase of pressure inside the eye causes a gradual loss of vision, resulting in total blindness if untreated.
 Studies in the 1970s showed cannabis, when inhaled or eaten, effectively lowers eye pressure as much as standard medications.

 Although currently many treatment options are available, glaucoma is still one of the leading causes of irreversible blindness worldwide.
-Cannabis may, therefore, be a promising treatment when conventional treatments do not produce the desired effects.
+Cannabis may be a promising treatment when conventional treatments do not produce the desired effects.
 However, the duration of the pressure-lowering effect is typically in the range of several hours.
 Therefore, cannabis medicine would require dosing at regular intervals.

 Cannabinoids exert palliative effects in cancer patients by reducing nausea, vomiting and pain, by stimulating appetite, and by improving the quality of sleep.
 However, laboratory studies in animals and isolated cancer cells have shown cannabinoids to be capable, under some conditions, of inhibiting the development of cancer cells in multiple ways.